ethereum/consensus-specs/tests/README.md

 information about the latest verified block hash of the [shard blockchains](https://ethereum.org/en/eth2/shard-chains/) which do provide storage, and possibly execution, services.

 For every slot a validator is randomly selected as the proposer.
-Currently the proposer proposes the hash for the current head of the beacon chain (the previous block).
+Currently the proposer proposes a block for the current head of the beacon chain (the previous block).
 When shards are added, the proposer will also propose a hash for the head of the assigned shard.